 The Technology Survey is issued by LIFT to the whole of the water sector (wastewater, stormwater, drinking water, desalination, and water reuse facilities) to identify trends around the deployment of innovative technologies at utilities.
-The 2019 survey is now live, and we want to hear from you about your technology updates!
+The 2019 survey is now live, and we want to hear from you about your technology updates in order to get your insight into the future of water innovation!
 If this is your first time completing the survey, you will be featured in the Visualization Tool (below).
 The survey will be open through January 31, 2020.

 In 2017, over 100 respondents completed the survey, representing many of the largest water and wastewater utilities in North America and abroad.
 The visualization tool allows users to look at the aggregated (non-facility specific) data and analyze this data based upon facility type, size, location, and technology.

 By logging in to this website, members of the Utility Working Group (i.e., WRF utility subscribers), can drill deeper and see full survey results, including utility-specific information for the purposes of peer-to-peer networking, information sharing, and collaboration.

 - Select the water facility type that you are interested in: Wastewater, Stormwater, Drinking Water, Water Reuse, or Desalination.